607011/lolQt/README.md

   * Drop an animated GIF onto the GUI.
   * Drop a music file (MP3) onto the GUI.
   * Tap on "Beat me!" according to the rhythm to compute beats per minute or choose bpm in the spin box.
   * Click "Save frames" to write the output file to disk.
 An AVI will be written with the sequence of the GIF's frames repeated as long as the music lasts.
-The sequence will be in synch with the music.
+The sequence will be in sync with the music.

+## Quirks

+Changing bpm will change the display speed of the GIF's frame sequence.
+Unfortunately the GUI display will be in synch with the music _only by luck_, because the routines used to read the GIF ([```QMovie```](http://qt-project.org/doc/qt-5/QMovie.html)) do not properly respect the intervals between the frames.
+Nevertheless, the frame sequence and the music of the written video will be in sync dead sure.

+## Copyright

+Copyright (C) 2014 Oliver Lau, Heise Zeitschriften Verlag

+*lolQt* comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions.